MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-There are two main goals behind the map phase:
+There are two main goals behind the *Map* phase:

-- **Entity selection:** Identify the customer entities which, upon unification, may lead to a dataset with more complete information on your customers.
+- **Entity selection:** Identify the entities which, upon unification, may lead to a dataset with a more complete information around your customers.
-- **Attribute selection:** For each customer entity, identify the columns upon which you will want to combine and reconcile your data in the next phases, *Match* and *Merge* (those columns are also called **Attributes**).
+- **Attribute selection:** For each customer entity, identify the columns upon which you will want to combine and reconcile your data in the next data configuration phases, *Match* and *Merge* (those columns are also called **Attributes**).

-Select the **Map** tile on the **Configure Data** page to get to *Map*.
+Select the **Map** tile on the **Configure Data** page to start the *Map* phase:

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map.png "Map tile")